Skip to Content

 Common Cockatiel Health Issues

-As a bird parent, you’ll want to keep an eagle eye on your feathered friend’s health.
+As a bird parent, you’ll want to keep an eagle eye on your feathered friend’s health, especially when it comes to bird medical treatments

 Cockatiels can face a few pesky problems, like feather plucking when they’re feeling stressed, or respiratory infections that’ll have them sounding more wheezy than whistly.